 One of the most frequent questions I get from voice teachers asking me advice about teaching in popular music spaces is: “What repertoire should I use?”
 The first time someone asked me this question, I was dumbfounded.
 I couldn’t actually understand what they were asking – or even WHY they were asking it.
-But, after thinking for a minute – I said: WHATEVER THE STUDENT … Continue reading The Thing About Repertoire
+But, after thinking for a minute – I said: WHATEVER THE STUDENT … Continue reading The Thing About Repertoire // Kat Reinhert

 Belmont University Commercial Voice Professor Kate Paradise gives us an overview of some important developments in music over the last decade.
 Continue reading Five Lessons Voice Teachers Can Take From the Last Decade of Popular Music // Kate Paradise

 All of my singers want to sing commercial music, or popular songs.
 I encourage them to sing what they want to sing.
 When I first began taking voice lessons myself over 20 years ago, I was assigned an Italian art song.
 Learning Italian as a beginning voice student was very common, and at the Academic level, is still how it’s done (few exceptions).
 Occasionally, a … Continue reading Song Choice in the Contemporary Studio // Julie Dean

 As Kelly mentioned in last week’s post, it’s important to sound like YOU when singing in your own style.
 But what if you don’t know what your style is yet?
 How do you start to develop it?
 Your style can be influenced consciously as well as subconsciously.
 Subconscious style influences can include the music your family listens to, the music at your place of worship, … Continue reading Developing Vocal Style

 Jess shares some tips for finding songs about particular topics, emotions, and themes.

 Pop-Rock Musical Style Guru Sheri Sanders talks about how we can develop our own personal vocal style by building a palette of colors from other great voices.